rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_quarter_quarter_sections.md

 ## Brief Summary

-Cartographic representation of the smallest unit of the Public Land Survey System (PLSS), where each polygon represents approximately 40 acres of land.
+Polygon dataset of the smallest unit of the Public Land Survey System (PLSS), where each unit represents 40 acres of land.

 ## Summary